sh1boot/sh1boot.github.io/_posts/2024-05-01-error-resilient-rolling-intra.md

 they _do_ undermine the decoder's ability to handle things in arbitrary order.
 It's a recurring design flaw that nobody seems to care about fixing.

+The reality is that the changes are usually too small to propagate anywhere near that far, but it's hard (maybe impossible) to _prove_ that they won't, so you're still stuck with this theoeretical causality problem restricting your ability to reorder.

 Let's just ignore that and hope it happens rarely and washes out before anybody notices, because if you're not using a codec that has fixed it then the best you can do is turn off the loop filter (which creates its own problems).